WhizBenjamin/whizbenjamin/README.md

 ### About Me:

-Well, I'm still enroute to learning the art of web designing and this is me in my learning phase.
+Well, I am still enroute to learning the art of web designing and this is me in my learning phase.
 So, here goes! 🤓

 ### 👨‍💻 Design & Development